pkirlin/cs142-f22-inclass/src/lab8/questions.md

 ## Part A: Factorial, Fibonacci, and Funky

-Open RecursiveFunction.java.
+Open RecursiveFunctions.java.
 In this file, there are three recursive functions written for you near the top (after main and some test functions).
 Factorial and Fibonacci you are already familiar with.
 "Funky" is a variant of the "weird" function from